 One hesitates to criticize any government agency for doing anything to prevent or punish child rape.
 Florida's Department of Health and Rehabilitative Services, however, is in line for criticism.
 The case of William Bellamy demonstrates that HRS fails to consistently employ professional, objective investigative techniques in response to complaints of child sexual molestation.
 Haphazard interviews, sloppy background checks and the agency's predisposition to presume guilt have combined to propagate injustice.

 But HRS investigators never hesitated to believe it.
 They ignored their own file on the girl and dismissed the inconsistencies of her allegations.
-Consequently, Bellamy lost his reputation, his job and his savings.
+Consequently, Bellamy lost his reputation, his job in the Brooksville HRS office, and his savings.
 He would have lost his freedom as well, if not for the good work of his attorney and the girl's admission that she lied.

 Such arrogance exposes taxpayers to expensive liability, undermines the credibility of all child rape cases brought by the agency, and creates real doubt about whether HRS will correct itself to avoid similar mistakes in the future.

 HRS should immediately rehire Bellamy.
 It should have rehired him a month ago.
 It should not have fired him in the first place, but by refusing to give him back his job in Brooksville, the agency fuels lingering suspicions about his integrity.
 HRS also should follow the state attorney's lead and publicly acknowledge that Bellamy is not a child molester.
 This might help Bellamy reclaim shreds of his good name.